fred-wang/MathFonts/README.md

 will then render with the specified font.
 It's good to make them consistent with the surrounding text, especially for inline expressions.
 To do that, use the `htmlmathparagraph` class, e.g. `<body class="htmlmathparagraph">`.
 By default, the local fonts installed on the system will be used and otherwise WOFF Web fonts will be used as a fallback (for open source fonts only).
-Note that at the moment there are known bugs in browsers and fonts.

 Build Instructions
 ------------------